Chantal-Yvonne/coding-exercises/README.md

 Each folder contains a standalone exercise or project.Technologies range from HTML/CSS and Javascript.

 ## Goals
--Practice core programming concepts
+- Practice core programming concepts
--Explore different technologies
+- Explore different technologies
--Build cofident habits in solving codng problems and building projects efficiently.
+- Build cofident habits in solving coding problems and building projects efficiently.

 ## Tech Stack
 -HTML,CSS,Javascript

 ## How to use
-You can navigate into each folder toview the code and run the project locally.Each folder may contain its own 'README.md' with specific instructions if needed.
+You can navigate into each folder to view the code and run the project locally.Each folder may contain its own 'README.md' with specific instructions if needed.